CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 as we observe the overhead of primitive assembly, rending and depth init in the left two charts).
 It would be cool to implement tile based rasterizing in the future.

-#PS: looking for models: just we & just tank : ]
+*PS: looking for models: just we & just tank : ]

+*CMakeLists change
+ 'common.h' file is added to the cmakelist file; sm20 --> sm61.

 ### Credits